BSSCommerce/picasarts.io---Near/README.md

 - [x] implement simple collection feature: each near wallet account has a collection name.
 - [x] show collections & NFTs on home page
 - [x] show related NFTs item on NFT detailed page.
+- [x] clone token factory and fungible token contracts to approve users create their own token
+- [x] NFT farming pool: allow artists create farms with rewards are their fungible token then collectors can stake, withdraw NFTs and claim rewards
+- [ ] implement use case for NFTs after staking like lending and borrowing
+- [ ] collaborate with other NFT marketplaces for staking.
 - [ ] switch between chains (NEAR, Aurora, XRP, Ethereum...)
 - [ ] connect with bridged tokens e.g. buy and sell with wETH/nDAI (or whatever we call these)

 ## Tech Stack
 - [NextJS 11](https://nextjs.org/)